-Hackathon: API-Based Multiplayer Game
+Hackathon: API-Based Multiplayer Mining Game

 For a recent hackathon at work, I decided to create an API-based multiplayer game, something along the lines of SpaceTraders or Rubbled.
 The idea is the entire game is built in a service with a REST API for issuing commands.
 There is no UI or client provided; players must create their own user interface or automate the commands somehow.
 I’ve worked on games before, but I haven’t ever created an online multiplayer game, so I thought this would be a fun experiment.
 My desire was to create the game in Go so I could take advantage of the concurrency primitives it provides and spend some time getting familiar with the new slog